COVID-19: Resources and Guidance for Churches, Charities and Mission Workers

 HMRC has started writing to previous SEISS claimants where they need to make further checks on eligibility after processing 2019-20 Self Assessment returns.

 The Government has confirmed that people who cannot work their normal hours because of coronavirus (COVID-19) will still receive their usual tax credits payments.
 Note: this applies to both the self employed and employed workers who have been furloughed.
+HMRC has said that they will treat people as working their normal hours until the Job Retention Scheme closes, even if they are not using the scheme.

 More information can be found here.